wescale/kubernetes-formation/Day-3/autoscaler/exercise-8/README.md

 Ensure the deployment is correctly done.

-## Create an Hoorizontal Pod Autoscale
+## Create an Horizontal Pod Autoscaler

 This HPA must be bound to min 1 Pod and max 10 Pods.
 It must target a CPU usage of 50%.